 Advertising in Germany, same as around the world, has become an enormous industry, closely connected to how various media continues to develop and change.
 The widespread use of digital and mobile technology among consumers has opened up new markets for advertisers as well as ways to increase advertising reach.

-On the other hand consumer behaviour, regarding digital media consumption in particular, generally geared towards either quicker perusal on the go or more direct access to content, also affects attention to advertising.
+On the other hand, consumer behaviour, regarding digital media consumption in particular, generally geared towards either quicker perusal on the go or more direct access to content, also affects attention to advertising.
 As far as traditional and long-standing types of media are concerned, many rely on selling advertising time or space to survive, which is especially true for print media in times of falling paid circulation and subscription numbers.
 Based on the gross advertising market share of individual media in Germany, television is in the lead.

-Forecasts predict a steady increase of advertising revenue in Germany, with figures expected to reach 33.6 billion euros in 2021.
+Forecasts predict a steady increase of advertising revenue in Germany, with figures expected to reach 28.4 billion euros in 2021.
 Online ad revenue in particular looks to be facing a rosy future, with rapid growth already recorded in recent years.

 This text provides general information.
 Statista assumes no